KubaBury/hybridVAE.MIL/README.md

 # hybridVAE.jl

 This repository contains all the scripts written in Julia programming language for master's thesis.
 MIL data sets, that were used, are also included in the first four files, i.e., Fox, Musk1, Musk2, and Tiger.

-### Datasets
-The data sets that were used are contained in the first four files, i.e. Fox, Musk1, Musk2 and Tiger.
+The following is a simple description of the individual scripts.

 ### CV_MIL.jl
 performs CV either discriminatively, or via hybrid approach